Frequently Asked Questions

-What is your approach to painting?
-Do you have an idea of what to paint beforehand, or does the idea arrive on–the–spot?
+What is your approach?
+Do you have an idea beforehand?

 Often I will have a conceived plan.
 The emotions felt at the time play a strong role in outcome.
 They also determine the scale, use of tools and the method of using those tools to create different textures and compositions.
 Very seldom do I work on a piece not knowing how it will work out in the end.
 In those instances, they are rarely as successful.